Select Page

 In a world where we’re pressed for time and performance, we instinctively look for ideas and solutions that support how we think—and ignore evidence to the contrary (the dreaded confirmation bias at work).

-Especially if what we’re faced with is a “both/and” situation.
+Especially if what we’re faced with is a “both/and” leadership situation.
 Like delivering both results and relationships.
 If we pick one of the other, we lose.
 So do our teams and the business.

 Delivering on both is managing a paradox.